shassem/ITI-FProject-Jenkins/README.md

-# CI/CD Pipeline To Build and Deploy a Hello World app (ITI Final Project)
+# Jenkins CI/CD Pipeline To Build and Deploy a Hello World app (ITI Final Project)

+Jenkins application running as a pod on a GKE cluster (Google Cloud Platform resource) which is used to build and deploy a Hello World python app

+This project is based on another repository: https://github.com/shassem/GCPTerraform-Jenkins

 ## Illustration & Setup